IT4063C/IT4063C.github.io/content/course-notes/9.ml-regression/transcript.md

 anyway every coefficient is updated simultaneously, so you don't update one coefficient, and then update the other coefficient, and then update the other coefficient, and so on. you update all the coefficients simultaneously.

-everytime you update the coefficients, you calculate the cost function, and calculate the gradient, and you move in the direction of the gradient, and you keep doing this until you reach the minimum, a point where the gradient is zero (or very close to zero). a value where the update theta values doen't change.
+everytime you update the coefficients, you calculate the cost function, and calculate the gradient, and you move in the direction of the gradient, and you keep doing this until you reach the minimum, a point where the gradient is zero (or very close to zero). a value where the update theta values doesn't change.

 In a way, this very simple problem seems that it'll take a lot of coding to solve it, but thankfully, a library called scikit-learn has a class called LinearRegression that does all the heavy lifting for us.

-We'll talk about it in the next video.
+This under the hood introduction to linear regression is important because it helps you understand the results you're getting, and it helps you understand the limitations of the model. and how your data and feature engineering process could affect the results you're getting.

+and we'll see later in the module.

 ## Linear Regression in Scikit-Learn
 Talk is cheap, let's see some code.